UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

     });

 This is critical when applying a series of granular changes to restore a document’s state.

+To improve performance, the system also supports **bulk creation of edits**, allowing multiple operations to be inserted into the database in a single query.
+This reduces database overhead and speeds up edit processing, especially during fast typing or collaborative editing.

 Testing the Editor
 ------------------